-Next, we will examine the behavior of our lower bound on $F_Q[\varrho,J_y]$ based on $F_{\rm Dicke}$ for large $N.$ In \FIG{fig:dicke_scaling}, the calculations up to $N=500$ present a strong evidence that for the fidelity values $F_{\rm Dicke}=0.2,0.5,0.8$ the lower bound on the quantum Fisher information $F_Q[\varrho,J_y]$ has a $O(N^2)$ scaling.
-If this is correct then reaching a fidelity larger than a certain bound for large $N$ would imply Heisenberg scaling for the bound on the quantum Fisher information.
-Note that it is difficult to present a similar numerical evidence for small values of $F_{\rm Dicke},$ since in that case the bound for the quantum Fisher information is nonzero only for large $N$ due to Observation S2.
+Next, we examine the behavior of our lower bound on ${\mathcal F}_{\rm Q}[\varrho,J_y]$ based on $F_{\rm Dicke}$ for large $N.$ In \FIG{fig:dicke_scaling}, the calculations up to $N=500$ present strong evidence that for the fidelity values $F_{\rm Dicke}=0.2$, $0.5$, and $0.8$ the lower bound on the quantum Fisher information ${\mathcal F}_{\rm Q}[\varrho,J_y]$ has an $O(N^2)$ scaling.
+If this is correct, then reaching a fidelity larger than a certain bound for large $N$ would imply Heisenberg scaling for the bound on the quantum Fisher information.
+Note that it is difficult to present similar numerical evidence for small values of $F_{\rm Dicke},$ since in that case the bound for the quantum Fisher information is nonzero only for large $N$ due to Observation 5.